Ligand-Induced Incompatible Curvatures Control Ultrathin Nanoplatelet Polymorphism and Chirality: Elastic Theory of Thin Sheets

 \section{Elastic Theory of Thin Sheets}

 When the ligands reach their equilibrium configuration, the NPL crystal is relaxed yielding insight into how it deforms under the effect of surface stresses induced by the ligands.
 We first consider square NPL with a 10 nm width and edges parallel to the [110] and [$\bar{1}$10] directions (Figure \ref{fig:squaremaps}).
 The relaxed NPL displays a saddle shape, as can be seen in the MD snapshot (Figure \ref{fig:squaremaps}a) and in the displacement field in Figure \ref{fig:squaremaps}c.
 This characteristic shape has non-zero Gaussian curvature with a positive principal curvature direction along [110] and a negative principal curvature along [$\bar{1}$10].
-Our simulations are thus consistent with the experimental observation of preferred bending along the <110> directions.
+Our simulations are thus consistent with the experimental observation of preferred bending along the [110] directions.
 To understand the origin of this deformation, we mapped the in-plane forces on the crystal atoms averaged over \SI{100}{\fs} to \SI{300}{\fs} after the beginning of the crystal deformation (Figure \ref{fig:squaremaps}b).
-We track down the origin of the deformation to ligand-induced surface stress on the top and bottom surfaces, which are directionally anisotropic (Figure \ref{fig:forces_quadrant}).
-The anisotropy in stress can be seen in Figure \ref{fig:ipfs}, particularly in the case of the midplane.
+We track down the origin of the deformation to ligand-induced stresses on the top and bottom surfaces, which are directionally anisotropic (Figure S1).
+The anisotropy in stress can also be seen in Figure S3, particularly in the case of the midplane.
 On the top surface, the anisotropic stress tends to bend the crystal in the [110] direction hence imposing a preferred positive curvature, while on the bottom surface, the stress direction is orthogonal and thus yields a preferred curvature along the [$\bar{1}$10] axis.
 Due to surface stress, a strain gradient appears along the [001] axis of the NPL, generating a spontaneous curvature.
-This directional stress anisotropy between the top and bottom layers is due to the improper rotation symmetry of the $\bar{4}$ axis in the zinc blende ($\bar{4}3m$) structure.
-It is ultimately responsible for the emergence of chirality in these systems.
-We stress that the mid-plane of the NPL is not a mirror symmetry plane since the reflection of a Se atom in the bottom part corresponds to a vacant tetrahedral site in the top part. \\